Academic Success Center

 - Provides support in the form of essay review, time management, basic math review, and study skills.

 - Supports teachers in the classroom by brainstorming best practices and teaching techniques to help all students succeed.
-Together, the teacher and the Learning Specialist discuss how best to support each student to reach their full potential.

 Our Counseling Program works with families and students to support the emotional and mental well being of all students.